rdthree/rd3-journal/src/entries/240812 p5js-ts-tests/sketch.md

 From TypeScript to Embedded Sketch
 TypeScript Compilation: Our build process compiles sketch_p5.ts to sketch_p5.js.
-Markdown Integration: We use the shortcode in our Markdown: {% sketchContainer "sketch_p5.js", "mySketch" %}
+Markdown Integration: We use the shortcode in our Markdown: {% p5Container "sketch_p5.js", "mySketch" %}
 Eleventy Processing: Eleventy processes the shortcode, generating the necessary HTML and script tags.
 Runtime: When the page loads, p5 is loaded, and our sketch is initialized and bound to its container.
 Here's our first sketch in action:

-mySketch {% sketchContainer "sketch_p5.js", "mySketch" %}
+mySketch {% p5Container "sketch_p5.js", "mySketch" %}

 And here are two more examples:

-mySketch2 {% sketchContainer "sketch_p5_2.js", "mySketch2" %}
+mySketch2 {% p5Container "sketch_p5_2.js", "mySketch2" %}

-mySketch3 {% sketchContainer "sketch_p5_3.js", "mySketch3" %}
+mySketch3 {% p5Container "sketch_p5_3.js", "mySketch3" %}

 Each sketch is defined in its own TypeScript file, compiled to JavaScript, and seamlessly embedded in our journal entry using this powerful shortcode system.